Organic Today - For a Better Tomorrow! - Since 2006

 Eden's Garden CSA Farm asks members to pledge an annual financial commitment towards the farm's budget.

 Members receive a distributed share of the farm's harvest each week or bi-weekly during peak growing time, with pick your own access to the farm year round, as weather permits.
-We do not supplement our shares with national or imported food from wholesale sources.
-So due to weather, some weeks harvests are more abundant than other weeks.
-We also supply produce for our on-farm 2x month farmer's market for the food desert community here in s/e Dallas County.

 The CSA model has evolved since it's introduction to the US, and here is an informative article from one of the "founders" of the CSA movement in the US.

-We do not require our full pay members to work on the farm, but we do encourage frequent visits to the farm and have opportunities for helping in various ways, including volunteer days involving farm work if so desired.
+I do encourage frequent visits to the farm and have opportunities for helping in various ways, including volunteer days involving farm work if so desired.

 WHAT ABOUT THE CO$T?